Travel Authorization

 Mileage to and from the Phoenix International Airport may be reimbursed with supporting documentation to include odometer readings or an internet-based map such as MapQuest or Google map.

-Uber drivers notify the traveler via their mobile device upon arrival that "wait time" charges are initiated two minutes upon the Uber driver's arrival at the designated location.
-Business units are required to monitor these charges and excessive "wait time" (exceeding .99 cents) should be evaluated and documented with a University business purpose.
+Uber drivers notify the traveler via their mobile device upon arrival that wait time charges are initiated two minutes upon the Uber driver's arrival at the designated location.
+Business units are required to monitor these charges and excessive wait time (exceeding .99 cents) should be evaluated and documented with a University business purpose.
 If a University business purpose is not provided (ex: shopping, socializing) the charges should be deducted from the reimbursement or repaid to the University.

 If a PCard was used, a Self-Reporting Violation Form should be completed and included with the documentation.
 In addition, the PCard should not be saved to any Uber account.